Do you struggle with writing friendly reminder emails?

 #10: Friendly reminder email for an appointment

-Our next friendly reminder email example will come in handy when you need to remind a client, a business partner, or a job applicant about an upcoming appointment
+Our next friendly reminder email example will come in handy when you need to remind a client, business partner, or job applicant about an upcoming appointment.

-To make sure you’ve covered all the key points, take a look at our example below, or use our editable template to get you started on writing your friendly reminder email for an appointment.
+To ensure you’ve covered all the key points, take a look at our example below or use our editable template to get you started on writing your friendly reminder email for an appointment.

 Email subject: Appointment reminder for ABC Consultants